Left Chest Shirt Printing Placement

 Your horizontal line will start at the armpit seam.

 This may need adjusted based on the orientation of your design, meaning if it is more portrait or landscape.
+Read on to learn about the particulars of each of these types of designs.

 Tip: Most of the time, you will want to move your design up slightly above the armpit seam.